 Anne-Marie currently sits on the boards of the Australian Research Data Commons, Cooperative Research Australia and the Australian National Imaging Facility, and is a member of the University of Canberra Council.
 She is a graduate of the Australian Institute of Company Directors.

-Mr Greg Hood was appointed as Deputy Chair of Airservices Australia in September 2021 having completed a five-year tenure as Chief Commissioner and CEO of the Australian Transport Safety Bureau (ATSB) on 30 June 2021.
+Greg recently completed a 3-year term as Deputy Chair of Airservices Australia (2021 – 2024) and prior to this appointment, completed a five-year tenure as Chief Commissioner and CEO of the Australian Transport Safety Bureau (ATSB 2026 – 2021).

 Greg has more than 44 years’ experience in the transport industry, beginning his career with almost a decade of service with the Royal Australian Air Force (RAAF).
 During his RAAF tenure, Greg worked at locations throughout Australia and served in the Middle East.

-Prior to his appointment as Airservices Australia's Deputy Chair, Greg served as a Board Member of Safeskies Australia and was a past president of the Canberra Philharmonic Society.
+Greg has also served as a Board Member of Safeskies Australia and was a past president of the Canberra Philharmonic Society.
 Greg has also served as a member of the business advisory council for World Vision, and for many years, was a Champion for the St Vincent de Paul CEO Sleep-out, raising funds for Australia’s homeless.
-Greg is also a Director of the Air Force Association, is the President of Canberra’s community arts 'Ovation Awards', a Crisis Supporter at Lifeline, a voluntary guide at the Australian War Memorial, and an active member of the Rotary Club of Canberra Sunrise.
+Greg is also a Director of the Air Force Association, is a judge for Canberra’s community arts 'Ovation Awards', a Crisis Supporter, Mentor and Supervisor at Lifeline, a voluntary guide at the Australian War Memorial, and the youth coordinator for the Rotary Club of Canberra Sunrise.
+Greg was recently appointed to the ACT Committee of the Order of Australia Association.

 Vanessa's specific work delves into the complexities of acoustic processing and spatial analysis, aiming to understand the uncertainties between data acquisition and representation.
 This exploration helps uncover the nuances that impact the derived spatial products when applied in ecological or geological modelling.
 The outcomes of this research influence decisions made in managing the Australian Marine Park Network and the performance of biodiversity assessments in polar regions.